 This low FODMAP rotisserie chicken recipe makes family dinner a snap, becoming tender and juicy with a crisp skin in an air fryer with a rotisserie function.
 Keto, low carb, Paleo, and Whole30 compliant.

 - Prep chicken.
-Ensure chicken is tightly trussed with cooking twine, pat dry with paper towels, and place on a cutting board or platter.
+Ensure chicken is tightly trussed with cooking twine (watch this video if you're unsure how to truss a chicken), pat dry with paper towels, and place on a cutting board or platter.